Blue Is the Warmest Color (comics)

-Blue Is the Warmest Color (Le bleu est une couleur chaude, originally announced as Blue Angel) is a French graphic novel by Jul Maroh, published by Glénat in March 2010.
+Blue Is the Warmest Color (Le bleu est une couleur chaude, originally released as Blue Angel) is a French graphic novel by Jul Maroh, published by Glénat in March 2010.
 The English-language edition was published by Arsenal Pulp Press in 2013.
-The novel tells a love story between two young women in France at the end of the 1990s.
+The novel tells a love story between two young women in France in the 1990s and 2000s.

 Abdellatif Kechiche directed a film adaptation in 2013, titled Blue Is the Warmest Colour, which was awarded the Palme d'Or at the 2013 Cannes Film Festival.

 Summary

 The story takes place in France between 1994 and 2008.
 After the death of her partner Clémentine, Emma goes to the home of Clémentine's parents, Daniel and Fabienne, in accordance with Clémentine's will, to request access to Clémentine's personal diary.
 Emma must face the hostility of Clémentine's father, somewhat offset by Clémentine's welcoming mother.
 The story then follows Emma as she reads Clémentine's diary, which tells the whole story of the relationship between the two young women from Clémentine's teenage years and her first meeting with Emma to her untimely death.

 In the beginning, Clémentine meets a boy, Thomas, who is a student in Terminale (final year of lycée, the French equivalent of senior high school or sixth-form college); they like each other, but soon afterward, Clémentine becomes intrigued by a chance meeting with a blue-haired young woman on the arm of another woman, Sabine Decocq.
 For Clémentine, it is love at first sight.
 Unable to forget this encounter, she starts to have doubts about her sexuality, but decides to date Thomas because she wants to feel normal.
 Six months later, Clémentine is unable to have sex with Thomas and breaks up with him.
 Feeling depressed, she is helped by one of her male friends, Valentin, to whom she confesses everything; Valentin tells her that he has already dated a boy, which Clémentine finds quite comforting.